Case Study: Managing DBS renewals

 The Smart Tag, which I've called "Ministries/Roles requiring a DBS Check", matches against all contacts in the Address Book and includes everyone who is in one or more of the groupings specified by the module/option/values listed.
 If someone is in multiple groupings, they'll only be included in the Smart Tag results once.

-From your results, you'll no doubt be able to identify people that already have a current DBS.
+From your results, you'll no doubt be able to identify people who already have a current DBS.
 In the next section, we'll create a Flow for all those "current DBS" people and assign the due date for their next renewal.
 That Flow will essentially serve as a "holding tank" until their DBS renewal becomes due.
-Later in this article we'll return to this Smart Tag again and we'll add a couple of additional conditions that will exclude 1) those who already have a current DBS check (i.e. in our "DBS awaiting renewal" Flow), and 2) those whose DBS check is in progress (i.e. in a "DBS renewal in progress" Flow).
-After those changes, the Smart Tag will show you those in eligible roles who don't have a DBS in progress or awaiting renewal.
+Later in this article, we'll return to this Smart Tag again, and we'll add a couple of additional conditions that will exclude 1) those who already have a current DBS check (i.e. in our "DBS awaiting renewal" Flow) and 2) those whose DBS check is in progress (i.e. in a "DBS renewal in progress" Flow).
+After those changes, the Smart Tag will show you those in eligible roles who don't have a DBS in progress or are awaiting renewal.

 Maintaining a register of those awaiting their next DBS check